huijunwu/libgdx-ai-wiki/Steering-Behaviors.md

 [Alignment](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/ai/steer/behaviors/Alignment.html)
 is a group behavior producing a linear acceleration that attempts to keep the owner aligned with the agents in its immediate area defined by the given [Proximity](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/ai/steer/Proximity.html).
-The acceleration is calculated by first iterating through all the neighbors and averaging their normalized linear velocity vectors.
-This value is the desired direction, so we just subtract the owner's normalized linear velocity to get the steering output.
+The acceleration is calculated by first iterating through all the neighbors and averaging their linear velocity vectors.
+This value is the desired direction, so we just subtract the owner's linear velocity to get the steering output.

 ![alignment](https://cloud.githubusercontent.com/assets/2366334/3997427/4fd47edc-293f-11e4-8df1-8f60d2311ce1.png)